 We respect and protect the privacy of anyone who visits our website including the Aylesbury Vale My Account.
 We continuously check the security of our website, My Account and your information.
 However, if you are concerned about giving us your personal information online, please contact us, and we’ll arrange another way for you to provide this information.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They’re widely used in order to make websites work more efficiently, as well as to provide information to the owners of the sites.

 You can change your cookie setting at any time in the security settings in the browser you use to access the internet.
 Please note, however, that rejecting all cookies may impact your experience of our website.

 We use IP addresses only for the purposes of system administration and, like cookies, to check the use of our website.
 We don’t link IP addresses to any other information, which means that while your user session will be logged we won’t know who you are.

 If you think we’ve failed to comply with our obligation for handling your personal information or you have a complaint about how we have handled your personal information you can write to;

 Jackie Binning, Data Governance Manager, email firstname.lastname@example.org or telephone 01296 585495.

 If you remain dissatisfied with our response, you have a right to lodge a complaint with the Information Commissioner’s Office (ICO).

 This Notice will be reviewed and updated on an annual basis.
 It may also be updated when we change our services.

-Our Privacy Notice will have details of when it was last updated shown at the top of the Notice.
+Our Privacy Notice will have details of when it was last updated shown at the bottom of the Notice.
 If you are an Aylesbury Vale My Account customer or user, you will be notified when you next log into your Aylesbury Vale My Account.